ziur/sdfc-idea/_docs/configuration.md

 ### Package Management tasks

    * installPackage - Installs a package to an organization.
-   * uninstallPackage - Uninstalls a package to an organization.
+   * uninstallPackage - Uninstalls a package from an organization.

 ### Retrieve tasks